c. 1500 BC

 The Doctor is given a copy of the I Ching by Wen Wang, ruler of the state of Chou, for services rendered.

-[According to Timewyrm: Revelation (page 14).
+[We see the I Ching in Timewyrm: Revelation (p.
+14), and the Doctor mentions its origin.
 The date is not stated, but Wen Wang was imprisoned for a period of three years from 1144, which is when he traditionally wrote the I Ching.
 So, this has to have been after his imprisonment.]

 c.
 1100 BC

-Nyssa is sent down an Osiran time corridor, and mistaken for Nephthys.
+Nyssa arrives via an Osiran time corridor, and is mistaken for Nephthys.
 She is mummified and entombed in the black pyramid at Saqqara.

 c.
 800 BC